WindoC/prc-law-kb/API.md

   "success": true,
   "data": {
     "messageId": "uuid",
-    "response": "Property rights in Macau are governed by...", "sourceDocuments": [...],
+    "response": "Property rights in PRC are governed by...", "sourceDocuments": [...],
     "tokensUsed": 180
   }